 A backlog also contains acceptance criteria that explain the expected outcomes in simple language, clearly stating what is acceptable and what is not.

-The time and resources needed for conducting this research greatly vary based on the individual peculiarities of each project.
+The time and resources needed for conducting this research and getting the key deliverables greatly vary based on the individual peculiarities of each project.

 It’s not an exaggeration to say that the discovery phase is one of the most crucial stages for minimizing project failure risks.
 Some may argue that this phase is an unnecessary expense, but the reality is that it is part of a money-wise approach to software development.

 At Cogniteq, we pay a lot of attention to market research and concept analysis, as we strongly believe that data gathered at the preparatory stage will help organize the development process in a feasible and efficient way, plan the budget, and set deadlines that will be met successfully.

 We encourage customers not to skip this step, as it is also a great opportunity to get to know each other better and to build trust with your vendor.